John Hockenberry – “Ashley X: Straight on till mourning”

 Here are a few excerpts:

-"In a kind of grim Peter Pan story in reverse Ashley’s parents believe they have guaranteed their ability to care for their daughter as they themselves age by keeping her forever a child."
+"In a kind of grim Peter Pan story in reverse Ashley’s parents believe they have guaranteed their ability to care for their daughter as they themselves age by keeping her forever a child."and

 "Disability has nothing to do with the morality of the Ashley Treatment."